bradpotter/genesis-page-templates/README.md

 ## Usage

 Activate the Genesis Page Templates plugin.
+Choose a page to edit.
+When in the "Edit Page" screen, select the "Custom Loop" template from Page Attributes drop down menu and click the Update button.
 A new meta box titled "Custom Loop Settings" will be added to the Edit Page screen below the content editor.
-Select the "Custom Loop" template from Page Attributes drop down menu within the Edit Page screen.
-Enter parameters in the Custom Loop Settings meta box to modify the custom loop.
+Enter the appropriate parameters in the Custom Loop Settings meta box to modify the custom loop and click the Update button.
+View page to see the results of your custom loop.

 Note: Since this is the initial release of the plugin I discourage using it on a production website until it has been thoroughly tested.